NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 ******20221205084805_AddCategoryToDb****** add migration for Category table..
 UPDATE DATABASE AND README.. and making sure that got category table into SQL SOE and deleted old database..

+Added Repository and IRepository folder and added neccesary files and modify them accordingly like before:
+- Repository.cs for classes
+	- CategoryRepository.cs

+- IRepository.cs for interfaces
+	- ICategoryRepository.cs